Meta tags and robots.txt in Yahoo Search

 You can apply a rel="nofollow" attribute to any hyperlink on a page, the “nofollow” meta tag to an HTML page, or the X-Robots-Tag: nofollow directive in a page’s HTTP header, to indicate that the link or links on the page may not be approved or trusted.

-While Yahoo Search may use the "nofollow" link for discovering content, the link will not be considered an approved link for consideration when ranking the target page.
+While Yahoo Search may use the "nofollow" link for discovering content, the link will not be considered an approved link when ranking the target page.

 This attribute works to reduce the benefits of comment spamming.
 For instance, websites with public comment areas can apply a "nofollow" attribute to publicly entered links to help fight comment spam.